Tweet |

-It is essential that food businesses take proper measures to reduce the risks that come with additional sanitation methods.
+While increasing the amount of cleaning and sanitizing is essential during the coronavirus pandemic, it is also essential that food businesses take proper measures to reduce the risks that come with additional sanitation methods and ensure proper food safety.

 The coronavirus SARS-CoV-2 and the disease it causes, COVID-19, are extremely contagious and infecting people around the world at a rapid rate.
 Due to the virus’ ability to easily spread between humans, food businesses are being strongly advised to increase cleaning and sanitizing measures within the premises in order to reduced the possibility of COVID-19 spreading.
 While increasing the amount of cleaning and sanitizing is essential during the pandemic, it is also essential that food businesses take proper measures to reduce the risks that come with additional sanitation methods.